Eagle Group Blog

 In 1959 when APT was developed, computers weren't quite mainstream, but the technology grew quickly enough.
 Early NC machines could be programmed and controlled by small computers attached to each machine.

-These days, many CNC machine shops make use of Distributed Numerical Control (DNC), which allows a programmer to control several CNC units from a central computer.
-Many CNC interfaces are built around user-friendly software, and require much less training to operate than their forebears.
+These days, many CNC machine shops make use of Distributed Numerical Control (DNC), also known as Direct Numerical Control (also DNC).
+This system enables a programmer to control several CNC units from a central computer.
+Programs are stored in the central computer and can be distributed to various machines as required.
+Additionally, many modern CNC interfaces are built around user-friendly software, requiring much less training to operate compared to earlier systems.

-Robotics - more than just mills and lathes, CNC is increasingly being applied to industrial robotics.
+Robotics – More than just mills and lathes, CNC is increasingly being applied to industrial robotics.
 In some factories, machines not only handle tasks like cutting and welding, but also transportation and assembly.
+Additionally, robotics can enhance the work environment by taking on physically demanding, repetitious tasks, allowing employees to focus on work that requires skill, experience and critical thinking.

-Image of CNC punch tape operator courtesy of Three Quater Ten on Wikipedia
+Image of CNC punch tape operator courtesy of Three-Quarter-Ten on Wikipedia